squeletec/dsl-hell/README.md

 ### 6. Combination with other DSL constructs

 Fluent DSL generated using this tool doesn't support to incorporate fluent builders or other extensions to it.
-However it is possible to combine it with other DSL constructs.
+However, it is possible to combine it with other DSL constructs.

 #### 6.1 Fluent builders